 In collaboration with local environmental justice organizations, update the County's Brownfields and Contaminated Sites Cleanup Policy and prioritize implementation of clean-up efforts in Impacted Communities.
-HS-A2.2

-Establish a mechanism to ensure that new industrial uses that involve hazardous materials will fund any needed clean-up of contamination resulting from the use.
-HS-A2.3
+Establish a mechanism to ensure that new or expanded industrial uses that involve hazardous materials will fund any needed clean-up of contamination resulting from the use.

-Establish a comprehensive, long term strategy that coordinates efforts from appropriate regulatory agencies to mitigate impacts from industrial facilities on adjacent communities, both acute and long-term, with priority given to developing strategies for Impacted Communities.
-The strategies must include specific mitigations to address air pollution, pipeline risks, accidents, and sensitive ecological resources.
-HS-A2.4
+Establish a comprehensive, long term strategy that coordinates efforts from appropriate regulatory agencies to mitigate impacts from private industrial facilities on adjacent communities, both acute and long-term, with priority given to developing strategies for Impacted Communities.
+The strategies must include specific mitigations to address air pollution, pipeline risks, accidents, potential water or soil contamination, and sensitive ecological resources.

 Provide clear information in plain language to residents of Impacted Communities about the hazards they face from pollutant sources in and around their community.
-HS-A2.5